angular/angular/CONTRIBUTING.md

 - Search [GitHub](https://github.com/rangle/angular-devtools/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
+- [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the rangle/angular-devtools repo.
-- Make your changes in a new git branch:
+- In your forked repository, make your changes in a new git branch:

   ```shell
   git checkout -b my-fix-branch main